 All his inclination was to stay and fight.

-To cut their losses and evacuate was a thought neither Bridges nor his staff wanted to contemplate.
+Evacuation was a thought neither Bridges, nor his staff wanted to consider.

 He found it exceedingly difficult to decide.
 But in view of what he heard on all sides, it seemed to him, as to White, that the soldierly course was to face a withdrawal and the preparations should be made for evacuation.
 Godley was in consultation with him, and was convinced of the likelihood of a disaster in the morning.

-Inside, Bridges stooped hawkishly, examining a report.
+Inside, Bridges stooped like a hawk, examining a report.
 He and his staff looked up from their campaign maps and paperwork.
-General Birdwood entered, and was greeted with a series of salutes and cordial introductions.
+General Birdwood entered, followed by a series of salutes and cordial introductions.

-Despite the strains of the last 24 hours, Bridges, never one to mince his words, is measured and to the point.
-‘Birdy’s’ facial muscles tense as he listens to the urgent matters at hand.
-He had already seen the chaos of the landing area with lines of wounded and dying laid out on the beach. – and now, this news, seemingly going from bad to worse.
+Bridges, never one to mince his words, spoke to the point.
+‘Birdy’s’ facial muscles tensed as he listened to the urgent matters at hand.
+He had already seen the chaos of the landing area with lines of wounded and dying laid out on the beach. – and now, this news, going from bad to worse.

 … the two divisional commanders laid before Birdwood their grave doubts as to whether the over-stained troops could possibly withstand further shellfire and a heavy attack in the morning …

-Birdwood could not countenance talk of defeat, even though he respected Bridges’ soldierly opinion.
+Birdwood respected Bridges’ opinion.
+But he could not countenance talk of defeat,

 The idea of evacuation came as a shock to Birdwood.
 At first he was completely opposed to it.
 But it was late and an instant decision one way or the other was required.
 Bridges, whose advice counted greatly with him, led him aside, and urged the immense importance of the matter.